Scores for the Professional Development (PD) and Clinical Problem Solving (CPS) papers are converted into standardised scores, to aid interpretation.

 Band 5

-Excellent level of performance, with 1 month induction WTE
+Interpretation Excellent level of performance, with a mandatory one month Induction placement

 The defined cut score is agreed through means of a standard setting exercise which involves a group of expert GP trainers and trainees, who individually and collectively defined the score at which a “minimally acceptable” candidate should perform (see Q.5).